PeterJanssen/Skinet/README.md

 ## Current Bugs

+### SwaggerUI
 - /api/orders bug in SwaggerUI locks the browser if endpoint is opened in SwaggerUI probably because the example value is too big
+### Shop
+- When going to the next page of products in the shop, the caching is gone of the detailed productpage of the previous paginated products

 ## Contributions